Health and safety adviser

 You may also be required to wear protective clothing like overalls, safety glasses or ear protectors.
 A driving licence may be required for some jobs to travel to sites.

-With more experience and responsibility, senior health and safety advisers may earn up to £50,000 or more.
+With experience and more responsibility, senior health and safety advisers can earn up to £50,000 or more.

 Figures are intended as a guideline only.